yosrahelal/paladin/doc-site/docs/architecture/zeto.md

 Inputs:

-- **delegate** - set to the Ethereum account, which can be an externally owned account or a smart contract address, that is allowed to submit the transaction to use the locked proof to execute the Zeto tokent transfer
+- **delegate** - set to the Ethereum account, which can be an externally owned account or a smart contract address, that is allowed to submit the transaction to use the locked proof to execute the Zeto token transfer
 - **call** - this is an abi encoded bytes from a call to the `transfer()` function of the target Zeto token smart contract.
 Refer to the [PvP test case](../../../domains/integration-test/pvp_test.go) for an example of how to construct the encode call bytes